Plain tablet desks queued from the back of the room to

 Streamed along the wall, cupboarded in floor shelves,

-Leaned against one another like books stacked in a library row.
+Leaned against one another like books stacked in a

 Snow-covered earth; morning-lit, river-tree branches;

-Dark-grotto water lilies; frozen and flooded farm fields; turbulent clouds;
+Dark-grotto water lilies; frozen and flooded farm fields;

 Stone boulders; and rock faces.
 Sun-lit, shadowed ponds and rivers